cs3org/OCM-API/IETF-RFC.md

   * REQUIRED: `url` - the OCM Server's FQDN.
   * REQUIRED: `displayName` - a human-readable name for the OCM Server.

 Implementors that provide a WAYF Page SHOULD make the URL for the API endpoint of such a central database configurable, allowing the OCM Server to be part of a network of associated OCM Servers.
-The configuration mechanism MAY allow an OCM Server to be part of multiple networks, thus displaying a union of multiple lists in it's WAYF Page.
+The configuration mechanism MAY allow an OCM Server to be part of multiple networks, thus displaying a union of multiple lists in its WAYF Page.

 ### Invite Acceptance Response Details
 The Invite Acceptance Response SHOULD be a HTTP response: